Geotab/sdk/src/hardware/addon-protocols/rs232-usb.md

 | Checksum | 2 | 3 |
 | ETX (0x03) | 1 | 5 |
 | Reply: Third-Party version Ack Reply ([Msg Type 0x27](#msg-type-0x27-add-on-version-to-external-device)) |

-### Msg Type 0x8C: Protobuf data packet
-Sent by the external device for the purpose of configuring its information subscription from the GO device.

 ## Messages from MyGeotab